How To Help Pollinators and Why It's Imporant: The Ultimate Guide

 Spread awareness about the importance of pollinators and the threats they face.
 Share information with your friends and family, make use of social media, and consider volunteering with local organizations that work to protect pollinators.

 Our Pollinator Collection allows you to send a message that pollinators are important by what you wear.
 We’re proud to support Pollinator Partnership – they’re just one of the environmental nonprofits we donate to for every item purchased through our shop.
-We also fund the planting of 10 trees for each order via Eden Reforestation Projects.
+We also fund the planting of trees with each order at BecauseTees.com via Eden Reforestation Projects.

 Pollinators are essential to the health and sustainability of our ecosystems, as well as to our food production and economy.
 By taking steps to protect and support pollinators, we can help ensure that these vital species continue to thrive for generations to come.
 We all have a role to play in protecting pollinators and ensuring the health of our ecosystems.